 Café Kitsuné Louvre transforms itself into an evolving pastry bar

 How about marrying good teas and pastries?
-The Café Kitsuné Louvre, which opened its doors in 2019, is unveiling a new pastry concept by reopening its floor initially dedicated to restaurants.
+Café Kitsuné Louvre, which first opened its doors in 2019, is unveiling a new pastry concept by reopening its floor originally dedicated to restaurants.

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie